Diving in Indonesia: 9 Best Sites to Explore the Heart of the Coral Triangle

 Marine Life Highlights Among the other underwater creatures, rhinopias, mimic octopus, ornate ghost pipefishes, frogfish, the most colourful nudibranchs, gorgonian sea fans, seahorses, frogfish, octopus, lionfish and scorpionfish make up the ecosystem.

-Sulawesi is famous for several diving spots.
+Sulawesi is famous for several diving spots and is one of the more remote spots for diving in Indonesia, ensuring a more untouched environment.
 The Wakatobi Island, located in the heart of Tukangbesi Archipelago, is a reasonably untouched group of islets of Wangi, Kaledupa, Tomia and Binongko which are underwater national parks brimming with healthy marine lives.
 Wakatobi’s House Reef has been titled as ‘world’s best shore dive’ and is known for fluorescent night diving, snorkelling with corals, seagrass meadows.
 Banda Islands in Sulawesi are the best-kept enigmas of Indonesia, with its healthy reefs of enormous hard corals, sponges, sea fans and marine wildlife.
 On the other side, Bunaken Island harbours the Bunaken Marine Park recognised for its clear, blue water, beautiful corals.
 While underwater architecture and vast, cracked drop-offs add to the beauty that nature is in Bunaken, Lembeh is covered with black sand beaches.

 Marine Life Highlights Wakatobi island is quite famous for moray eels, dolphins, manta rays and sea turtles.
 Banda Islands are known for pelagics and reef sharks and fishes.
 Sea turtles, eagle rays, red tooth triggerfish, white and blacktip sharks and saltwater crocodiles can be seen in Bunaken Islands too.